 A depository library receives materials from a government agency in exchange for certain services, such as providing government information to the public.
-Materials may be in print, microform, DVD, CD-ROM, or online.
+Materials may be in any format including print, microform, DVD, CD-ROM, and online.
 Alexander Library has been a federal depository since 1907, but has acquired many items which predate its status as a land-grant depository.
 The library is also a depository for the State of New Jersey and was a depository for the State of New York until 2009.

 Depository status does not guarantee receipt of all materials.
-Alexander obtains government publications through subscriptions and other purchases, gifts, and mailing lists.
+Alexander Library also obtains government publications through subscriptions and other purchases, gifts, and mailing lists.
 Many specialized microform and online resources supplement those that are received under depository agreements.

 Alexander Library keeps primarily those documents which are related to the social sciences and humanities, but also retains all U.S. Congressional and New Jersey Legislative materials regardless of topic.
 Materials of a scientific or technical nature are generally located at the Library of Science and Medicine.

 Searching for federal information usually begins with print or online indexes which analyze documents in much greater detail than our online catalogs.
-Relatively few of Alexander's federal government publications prior to August 2002 are in the Library Catalog.
-If a title appears in the Library Catalog for another Rutgers library but not for Alexander, it is nevertheless likely that Alexander Library owns a copy (excluding the science and technical titles that are sent to the Library of Science & Medicine).
-Many indexes and abstracts that facilitate access to our collections are shelved in the DOCUSR and DOCREF collections, and a separate card catalog is maintained for older government publications.
+Relatively few of Alexander's federal government publications prior to August 2002 are in QuickSearch.
+If a title appears in QuickSearch for another Rutgers library, but not for Alexander, it is nevertheless likely that Alexander Library owns a copy (excluding the science and technical titles that are sent to the Library of Science & Medicine).
+Many indexes and abstracts that facilitate access to our collections are shelved in the Government Documents Reference collections, and a separate card catalog is maintained for older government publications.
 Librarians at the Reference Desk can help you select the tools best suited to your research.